 Small business entrepreneurs put a lot of effort into attracting new customers.
 But it’s equally, if not more important, to also have a clear plan in place for customer retention.
 After all, existing customers spend 31 percent more than new customers on average.
 They also end up being your best word-of-mouth marketers.
-At SpotOn, we work closely with entrepreneurs across the nation to implement effective marketing solutions.
+At Wootalk, we work closely with entrepreneurs across the nation to implement effective marketing solutions with professional designed and quick-support interface for quick communication.
 We are happy to share these five strategies to boost your customer retention and create lifelong regulars.

 1. Use Social Media to Connect with Customers and Their Values